Women's Health, Your Way

 So when the Knicks won their first championship in 53 years last week and New York lost its mind in the streets, I felt it even from Long Island.
 A grief specialist named Barri Leiner Grant wrote about it afterward, calling it "collective effervescence" — the electricity that runs through a crowd when everyone is hoping for the same thing at the same time.
 Strangers becoming a we.

 I was a softball player, a cheerleader, and a musical theater kid in high school, and what I remember most isn't the wins.
 It's the feeling of being on a team, of something mattering to a whole group of people at once.
 My son plays baseball now.
 My daughter swims.
-I am, it turns out, exactly the kind of parent who loses her mind from the sidelines (respectfully, of course).
+And I am, it turns out, exactly the kind of parent who loses her mind from the sidelines (respectfully, of course).

-I didn't fully understand what my parents were giving me in those bleachers.
+I didn't fully understand then what my parents were giving me in those bleachers.
 I just thought we were watching baseball.

 More from GIRLHOOD